awsdocs/amazon-detective-admin-guide/doc_source/detective-terms-concepts.md

 ****Member account****
 An AWS account that a master account invited to contribute data to a behavior graph\.
 Member accounts can respond to the behavior graph invitation and remove their account from the behavior graph\.
+They can also view usage information for their account across the behavior graphs that they contribute data to\.
 They have no other access to the behavior graph\.

 ****Profile****
 For a finding or an entity, a single page that provides a collection of data visualizations plus supporting guidance\.